softworkz/embyuserwiki/Live-TV.md

 There are also settings that can be configured globally for Live TV.
 These are found in the server dashboard by navigating to **Live TV**.

-The page will display the current active service provider, as well as it's health status.
+The page will display the status of each service provider.
 If it displays an error message it will need to be resolved before Live TV can be utilized.

 ![](images/server/livetv1.png)